Bachelor of Science in Education in Secondary Education

 Why pursue a Bachelor of Science in Education in Secondary Education at Fort Hays State University?

-Emphasizing real-world teaching, the program provides interactive opportunities from the start, helping students build confidence and essential teaching skills.
-These experiences, combined with a comprehensive curriculum, prepare graduates to succeed in diverse educational settings.
+From the start, students engage in real-world teaching experiences that build confidence and essential classroom skills.
+These hands-on opportunities, combined with a comprehensive curriculum, prepare graduates to succeed in a variety of secondary education settings.

 Who is this program for?